 I’ve been putting off summiting Cascade Mountain due to its elevation gain and length.
-Dissuaded by the long approach Cascade Mountain was never high on my list.
-However, it does tower over Banff and I can eve see it from outside my bedroom in Canmore, so I knew it was time I finally checked it off the list.
+Dissuaded by the long approach, Cascade Mountain was never high on my list.
+However, it towers over Banff, and I can even see it from outside my bedroom in Canmore, so I knew it was time I finally checked it off the list.

-I’m happy I did because even though the approach is long and the hike is a little bit of a grind the views from the summit are absolutely amazing.
+Now I’m happy I completed this Banff hike last summer.
+Even though the approach is long and the hike is a little bit of a grind, the views from the summit are absolutely amazing.
 Here’s how to summit Cascade Mountain yourself.

 Cascade Mountain Hike/Scramble Information